EII Scheme for Investors

 Prospective Investors should determine the suitability of the investment based on an assessment of their own personal circumstances, attitude to and capacity for investment risk.
 The investment may be suitable for investors who:

-- Do not need access to their investment for the term of the investment, which will be at least four years from the date the Fund makes its investments;
+- Do not need access to their investment for the term of the investment, which will be at least four years from the date the Fund first makes its investments;

 - Will be able to avail of income tax relief on the full investment, within the relevant limits and restrictions;